Porsche 918

 The Enduring Impact Of Acid Green On Porsche's Hybrid Identity

-A color used to showcase Porsche's eco-friendly innovations, find out how the significance of this vibrant shade
+A color used to showcase Porsche's eco-friendly innovations, find out about the significance of this vibrant shade

 Porsche, a name that you usually associate with high-performance gasoline engines, surprised the automotive world when it entered the hybrid market back in the late 2010s.
 But the German automaker didn’t just introduce a new technology; they also subsequently introduced a new color – acid green (PTS Color Code: 2M8), which is now synonymous with plug-in hybrid Porsches.
 In this article, we’ll dive deep into this vivid shade and how this bold choice became a key element in establishing Porsche’s unique identity in the hybrid space.